KNCal/task-distribution-service/README.md

         $ npm install  (this installs the app's dependencies)
         $ npm start

-Note:
-    At the moment, when you start the server ($go run main.go) the first time, it will create a collection in the "test" database.

-    As a work around, for subsequent starts the server, comment out the following lines in main.go:

-        - "./setupdb"
-        - setupdb.SetUpTable()

-    before starting the server again.

-    If you accidentally start the server more than once without commenting, use Robomongo or Mongo shell to drop the table and start again.

 Future Additions:
-    - Put in a check if collection exists before creating it.
     - Create microservices using Docker or client, server and MongoDB.
     - Include test cases and how to run them.